chrishoward-au/Architect/readme.txt

 = 1.10.2 =
 TODO: Beaver comment problem
 TODO: Fix stickies showing
+* ADDED: Date filtering

 * FIXED: Default classes not being applied to components in custom post types
 * FIXED: Rounding problem that could cause some grid layouts to wrap around
 * FIXED: Content not showing for RSS feed source.
+* FIXED: Error if number of fields is less than number of columns in tabular
+* FIXED: Author filtering not working!

 * UPGRADED: Slick.js v1.8.0